rekha-balan/azure-docs-test2-pr.nl-NL/articles/marketplace-publishing/marketplace-publishing-vm-image-creation.md

 3. If you are using Windows-based SKUs, follow the suggested links to acquire the approved versions of Windows Server.

 ## <a name="2-create-an-azure-compatible-vhd-linux-based"></a>2.
 Create an Azure-compatible VHD (Linux-based)
 This section focuses on best practices for creating a Linux-based VM image for the Azure Marketplace.
-For a step-by-step walkthrough, refer to the following documentation: [Creating and Uploading a Virtual Hard Disk that Contains the Linux Operating System](../virtual-machines/linux/classic/create-upload-vhd.md?toc=%2fazure%2fvirtual-machines%2flinux%2fclassic%2ftoc.json)
+For a step-by-step walkthrough, refer to the following documentation: [Create a custom Linux VM image](../virtual-machines/linux/create-upload-generic.md?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json).

 ## <a name="3-create-an-azure-compatible-vhd-windows-based"></a>3.
 Create an Azure-compatible VHD (Windows-based)
 This section focuses on the steps to create a SKU based on Windows Server for the Azure Marketplace.